me-kell/EXMARaLDA-build/README.md

 Run maven with following goals.

-    mvn -f pom.xml clean dependency:copy-dependencies@copy-dependencies resources:resources compiler:compile jar:jar
+    mvn -f pom.xml clean dependency:copy-dependencies@copy-dependencies resources:copy-resources@copy-resources resources:resources compiler:compile jar:jar
+    mvn -f pom.xml resources:copy-resources@copy-resources

 Or simply `mvn -f pom.xml clean package`.

-After this you can run the PartiturEditor with following maven goal:
+After this you can run the PartiturEditor with following maven goal (you need a JRE, not just the JDK):

     mvn -f pom.xml exec:exec@partitureditor

 ## Change Player

-The `JDS Player` is not bound in this build.
+The `JDS Player` is bound in this build.
+It sometimes makes problems.
 Therefore you should change it to `JMF Player`.
 Start EXMARaLDA.
 Under `Edit > Preferences ... > Media` set the `JMF Player`.
 Restart EXMARaLDA with `mvn -f pom.xml exec:exec@partitureditor`.